5355 West

 The rumor is false

-The City administration has had multiple conversations with the postmaster over the years about the need for a Herriman post office.
-At this time, with the decrease of traditional mail, the United States Postal Service does not have plans to construct additional post offices.
+The City has had multiple conversations with the postmaster over the years about the need for a Herriman post office.
+The United States Postal Service does not have plans to construct additional post offices.
+Herriman City does not have any control over the construction of a post office.

-For further clarification or understanding of the matter, please reach out to the local postmaster at (801)254-0367.
+For further clarification or understanding of the matter, please contact the local postmaster.

 This rumor is true